koseki/keydrop/README.md

 1. [Create a Heroku account.](https://www.heroku.com/)
 2. [Install the Heroku command line app.](https://devcenter.heroku.com/articles/heroku-cli)
+3. [Install PostgreSQL](https://devcenter.heroku.com/articles/heroku-postgresql#local-setup) to connect the Heroku database.
+You only need the client.
+   * e.g.) `$ brew install postgresql`
-3. Install OpenSSL if you want to use the public key encryption type.
+4. Install OpenSSL if you want to use the public key encryption type.

 ## Start